thephpleague/url/dev-master/components/host.md

 A host can be divided into its different labels.
 The class provide an array representation of a the host label using the `Host::toArray` method.

-<p class="message-warning">Once in array representation you can not distinguish a simple from a fuully qualified domain name.</p>
+<p class="message-warning">Once in array representation you can not distinguish a simple from a fully qualified domain name.</p>

 ~~~php
 use League\Url\Host;